Today in the UK it is National Get Outside Day, an initiative supporting by many outdoor brands and of course, Ordnance Survey.

 In our busy lives, it’s sometimes hard to work out where you can find time to get outside and enjoy nature.
 An hour maybe doesn’t sound like much but with life’s priorities hitting us from all angles it’s easy to see why people struggle.

 Think about those gorgeous local parks near where you live, maybe a nature reserve a bus ride or short drive away.
-It’s amazing when you start looking just how much green space is out there.
+It’s amazing when you start looking at how much green space is out there.

 - Go on Google Maps right now and see how much green you can find!